swiftlang/sourcekit-lsp/CONTRIBUTING.md

 Once you've pushed your branch, you should see an option on this repository's page to create a PR from a branch in your fork.

+> [!TIP]
+> If you are stuck, it’s encouraged to submit a PR that describes the issue you’re having, e.g. if there are tests that are failing, build failures you can’t resolve, or if you have architectural questions.
+We’re happy to work with you to resolve those issues.

 ## Opening a PR for Release Branch

 In order for a pull request to be considered for inclusion in a release branch (e.g. `release/6.0`) after it has been cut, it must meet the following requirements: